 They trust the customer to remind them about the really important features.
-I trust my brain to remind about the really worthwhile ideas.
+I trust my brain to remind me about really worthwhile ideas.
 It’s when I fight more to remember the idea, the more I forget it.
-The more I try to capture it, they more it gets lost.
+The more I try to capture it, the more it gets lost.
 The more I write it down, the less exciting it becomes.

 One last thing.

-There is a guide book called How to Find Lost Objects with thirteen principles to help you search.
-My six favorites are:
+There is a guidebook called How to Find Lost Objects with thirteen principles to help you search.
+My six favourites are:

 Keep these principles in mind the next time you are stressing about that one great idea you are trying to remember.